Carlton Union Building Renovation

 - Through 2018, other areas will be renovated including the lobby, Faculty Lounge and Stetson Room.
 The Stetson Room will remain the same size and will have a corridor running the length of it that overlooks the dining room below.

 The project will expand the CUB by 30,000 square feet, and the vast majority of the new space is designed for use by students and student organizations.

-- In mid-November 2017, the Offices for Campus Life and Student Success, including Lua Hancock, Vice President for Campus Life and Student Success, and Lynn Schoenberg, Dean of Students, will move out of the CUB and into the two houses on Bert Fish Drive, formerly used by the Student Health and Student Counseling Servicess.
-This move also includes the Title IX Coordinator office, Community Standards and Student Development and Campus Vibrancy.
+The Offices for Campus Life and Student Success, including Lua Hancock, Vice President for Campus Life and Student Success, and Lynn Schoenberg, Dean of Students, will remain in the two houses on Bert Fish Drive, formerly used by the Student Health and Student Counseling Services, until early January 2019.

 The changes come 60 years after the CUB opened in the fall semester of 1957 at a cost of $1,250,000, according to The Stetson Reporter on Aug.
 30, 1957.
 The building was dedicated in 1958 and named after Doyle E. Carlton, the governor of Florida from 1929 to 1933, who graduated from Stetson and served as a trustee, according to records and photographs in the Stetson University Archives.